 E-mail us for a free quote for the performers on your Favorites list.
 Thanks!

-- Band Type: Adult Contemporary, Blues, Jazz, and Pop
+- Band Type: Blues, Jazz, Pop, and Other

 - Show/Info: He plays both piano/keyboard and trumpet, sings, and plays many styles of music – jazz and blues, big band and dance music, pop, Dixieland, show music, musical theatre, multicultural, solo piano, and digital computer/MIDI music, as well as composing.

 - Achievements: Leader Brigham Phillips Big Band, Musical Director for John McDermott.
 Phillips went to Moscow played with the Moscow Festival Orchestra, composed for concert band (The U.S. Military Academy Band) and much more.

 - Performs: Phillips’ strength is his versatility.
 He plays both piano/keyboard and trumpet, sings, and plays many styles of music – jazz and blues, big band and dance music, pop, Dixieland, show music, musical theatre, multicultural, solo piano, and digital computer/MIDI music, as well as composing and arranging for all genres.